karthykarthick/Ruby-Tic-Tac-Toe/README.md

 </div>
 <p align="center">The main goal is to implement the main concepts of Object-Oriented Programming</p>

-# Tic Tac Toe - Ruby
+# Tic Tac Toe - Ruby Output

 > The main goal is to implement the main concepts of Object-Oriented Programming